 Parents, Carers and Community

-I would like to Acknowledge the Traditional Custodians of the land, waterways and mountains on which we learn, grow and share.
-I would like to acknowledge the Elders past and present for their tireless effort in paving the way for our future young people.
-And extend that respect to our future leaders, the youth of today.
+We would like to acknowledge the Traditional Custodians of the land, waterways and mountains on which we learn, grow and share.
+We would like to acknowledge the Elders, past and present, for their tireless effort in paving the way for our young people and extend that respect to our future leaders, the youth of today.

 Congratulations!
 Beginning the HSC journey with your child is something to celebrate.
 Understanding the HSC, what they need to do, and how you can support them to succeed at school can be stressful, but it doesn’t have to be.

-This information is here to help you understand; how the HSC works, how students can start preparing for a career during the HSC, where to get help during the HSC journey, and how you can understand and support the student in your life through their HSC journey.
+This information is here to help you understand; how the HSC works, how students can start preparing for a career during the HSC, where to get help during the HSC journey, and how you can understand and support your child through their HSC journey.
 It’s part of My Future, My Culture My Way, which is helping Aboriginal students and their parents, carers, and communities through the HSC journey.

 More HSC advice for parents and carers can be found on the HSC help page.

 Explore the HSC visual journey and learn more about the HSC through 'Your journey towards the HSC'.